method5/method5/user_guide.md

 The value may also use the Oracle pattern matching syntax, `%` and `_`.

-All target values must exist in the M5_DATABASE.
+All target values must exist in M5_DATABASE.
 And the row in M5_DATABASE must have IS_ACTIVE set to "Yes" (the default value).

 For example, if you want all development databases, as well as ones on the ACME contract (line of business), and some other custom databases: